dk16d/demo-repo/README.md

 Added a line (or two)!

-## Added this line on local machine.
+## Subheader: Added this line on local machine.

+## Local develoment

+1. Open index.html in your browser.